Cannabis in Slovenia

-Cannabis in Slovenia is illegal but decriminalized.
-While medical marijuana is not allowed, the use of certain cannabinoid drugs is permitted.
+Cannabis in Slovenia is illegal but decriminalized for recreational use.
+Medical cannabis was legalized in 2025.

 Classification

 In 2012, a proposal was drafted to decriminalize medical cannabis, but it failed to obtain the necessary support.
 A new proposal was drafted in 2013, which succeeded in gaining enough public support.
 As a result, the Slovenian government re-classified cannabinoids as Class II illegal drugs (from the original Class I), thus allowing for the medical use of cannabinoid drugs but not medical marijuana.

 Enforcement

-The possession of any drug for personal use in small quantities is not registered as a criminal act in Slovenia, but it is instead a misdemeanor punishable by a fine of 36-179€.
+The possession of any drug for personal use in small quantities is not registered as a criminal act in Slovenia, but it is instead a misdemeanor punishable by a fine of €36 to €179.
 It is in this sense that it is considered "decriminalized".
 This can be reduced further if the offender agrees to undergo treatment.
 This policy is similar to the one in force in Portugal.